 What is a typing job from home?

-That's actually kind of a broad phrase, but when I think about it, there are three kinds of work at home jobs that come to mind:
+That's actually kind of a broad phrase, but when I think about it, there are three main types of work-from-home jobs that come to mind:

-- Online Data Entry (I think this is what most people are actually looking for)
+- Online data entry like these (I think this is what most people are actually looking for)

 Data entry involves transferring information from one source to another.